Alcohol Abuse and Dependence Information, Adult

-Alcohol dependence.
-This is when you use alcohol consistently for a period of time, and your body changes as a result.
-This can make it hard to stop drinking because you may start to feel sick or feel different when you do not use alcohol.
+Alcohol dependence is when you use alcohol consistently for a period of time, and your body changes as a result.
+Alcohol dependence can make it hard for you to stop drinking because you may start to feel sick or different when you do not drink alcohol.
 These symptoms are known as withdrawal.

-How can alcohol abuse and dependence affect me?
+How can alcohol misuse and dependence affect me?

 Poor work performance.